 - (a) Distance from education facilities.
 Unless otherwise specified herein, or approved as a special exception, no alcoholic beverages shall be offered or sold at retail, for consumption on or off the premises, where a proposed place of business intended for such use is located less than 2500 500 feet from an education facility.
 For purposes of this section, an education facility is defined as any building or structure used by a public, private or charter school in which the education of children in grades kindergarten through 12th grade takes place.
 Post-secondary education facilities, such as colleges, universities and trade schools, are exempt from this spacing requirement.
-Vendors classified as Restaurants eating establishments, as defined herein, and any properly licensed business selling exclusively online, are exempt from this section. - (b) Distance from places of worship.
+Vendors classified as Restaurants, as defined herein, and any properly licensed business selling exclusively online, are exempt from this section. - (b) Distance from places of worship.
 Unless otherwise specified herein, or approved as a special exception, no alcoholic beverages shall be offered or sold at retail, for consumption on or off the premises, where the proposed place of business intended for such use is located less than 2,500 500 feet from a place of worship.
-Vendors classified as Restaurants eating establishments, as defined herein, and any properly licensed business selling exclusively online, are exempt from this section. - (c) Location waiver.
-Any applicant whose place of business engaging in the sale of alcoholic beverages encroaches within five hundred (500) feet from an educational facility and, or place of worship may administratively apply for a waiver from this section, at the discretion of the Planning and Zoning Director.
-Location waiver denials may be appealable to the City Council.
+Vendors classified as Restaurants, as defined herein, and any properly licensed business selling exclusively online, are exempt from this section. - (c) Distance in DMU, CMU, and TND districts.
+In downtown mixed use (DMU), community mixed use (CMU), traditional neighborhood (TND) districts mixed uses districts in which the density and intensity of uses is higher than in single use districts, the spacing between two similar alcoholic uses is zero feet and the distance between an alcoholic use and an education facility or place of worship is 500 feet. - (d) (c) Measurement methodology-Education facilities and places of worship.
+For purposes of measuring the spacing requirements from education facilities and places of worship, the distance shall be measured by following the shortest roadway path from the front door of the proposed place of business where alcoholic beverages will be sold to the nearest point on the property boundary line on which the education facility or place of worship is located. - (e) Measurement methodology-Similar uses.
+For purposes of measuring the spacing restrictions between similar uses, below, the distance shall be measured by following the shortest roadway path from the front door of the proposed place of business in which alcoholic beverages will be sold and the front door of the existing place of business in which alcoholic beverages are sold.